-Autism Awareness Month 2021: Understanding Autism and Orthopedics
+Autism Awareness Month 2023: The Connection Between Autism and Orthopedic Health

-As leaders in general and pediatric orthopedics on Long Island, South Island Orthopedics is committed to providing the exceptional care that all patients deserve.
-With a strong connection between multiple orthopedic conditions and autism, their providers are committed to supporting autistic patients and the autism community in accessing the orthopedic care and treatment they need in a comfortable, home-like environment.
+As leaders in general and pediatric orthopedics on Long Island, South Island Orthopedics provides exceptional care for all patients.
+Knowing there is a connection between multiple orthopedic conditions, like autism and scoliosis, our providers are committed to supporting patients with autism and their specific orthopedic needs.

-Autism is most widely known for the variety of cognitive and behavioral issues that it can cause.
-However, those living with autism and autism spectrum disorders, like Asperger’s syndrome, may also experience one of several different musculoskeletal and orthopedic problems.
+Autism is most widely known for the variety of cognitive and behavioral issues that it causes.
+However, those living with autism spectrum disorders may also experience one of several different musculoskeletal and orthopedic problems.

-For example, research shows that people with autism and autism spectrum disorders are more likely to have scoliosis, which causes a curve in the spine that looks like a C or an S. Other common orthopedic conditions among those living with autism include:
+With scoliosis, autism is not exactly a cause, but research shows that people with ASD are more likely to have this curvature of the spine.
+Other common orthopedic conditions among those living with autism include:

 - Toe walking